 A SIEM system will provide the IT department with reports on security events, such as successful and failed logins.
 It can also send alerts if its analysis finds that there is an ongoing event in the system, that is against the predetermined rules, which indicates a potential security issue.

-At CyberPilot, we have acknowledged this challenge and have developed CyberPilot SIEM, a product that any organisation can implement.
-CyberPilot SIEM is a complete SIEM solution for your organisation, but it can also function as an add-on to already existing SIEM systems.
+At CyberPilot, we have acknowledged this challenge and have developed CyberPilot Log-management, a product that any organisation can implement.
+CyberPilot SIEM is a complete log management and SIEM solution for your organisation, but it can also function as an add-on to already existing SIEM solutions.

 If your organisation wants to prevent, detect, and respond to security incidents, log management and SIEM is highly recommended.